1.6. Characters#

 In English or most of western languages, the number of alphanumeric characters is less than \(256\).
 Hence, all characters can be encoded in one byte (\(8\)-bit) binary string.
-In US, the encoding map is known as American Standard Code for Information Interchange or ASCII and lower and upper cases of all letters and various symbols are encoded in 7-bit strings.
+In US, the encoding map is known as American Standard Code for Information Interchange or ASCII.
+The lower and upper cases of all letters and various symbols are encoded in 8-bit strings.
 For example, ‘A’=1000001B and ‘a’=1100001B.
 (B at the end indicates that it is a binary string.)
 Note that integer 1=00000001B and character ‘1’=00110001B in ASCII are two different things.
 Sending 00000001B to a printer does not print 1.
 You need to convert a number to a character string.
 When you type ‘1’ on a keyboard, you are sending character ‘1’ to computer.
 You need to convert it to integer.
 I/O functions do that automatically.
-If you want to convert manually using funtions str()
+You can convert manually from a number to a character string using funtion str()

 Some languages use a lot more characters than \(256\).
-For example, Chinese uses several thousand characters.
+For example, Chinese language uses several thousand characters.
 Therefore, \(8\)-bit string is not large enough.
-Two-byte (\(16\)-bit) strings can encode \(65536\) characters, which seems long enough for all languages.
+Two-byte (\(16\)-bit) strings can encode \(65536\) characters, which seems large enough for all languages.

 In python, character strings are enclosed in “…” or ‘…’, for example ‘Hello world!’.